-Then paint over your pattern with craft or fabric glue.
+Then paint over your pattern with craft or fabric paint.
 Since this is a simple wall hanging I used regular craft paint.
 If you want to be able to wash the design, I would suggest using fabric paints.

 Next you can rinse out the paint in the sink, or let it sit longer for a more saturated look.
-I was going for a washed out antique look, so I rinsed it out pretty quickly.
+I was going for a washed-out antique look, so I rinsed it out pretty quickly.

 The napkin I was using had a nice hem, large enough to slip a wood dowel into for hanging.